Skip to main content

 Accidental Ampoule Activation

-In this worst-case scenario study an ampoule was broken and air tested 18 inches away.
+In this worst-case scenario study, an ampoule was broken and air-tested 18 inches away.
 It took 11 minutes before the OSHA short-term exposure limit (STEL) was reached.
-The study shows there is no immediate danger to an operator from an accidental activation of a gas ampoule outside of a sterilization liner bag.
+The study shows no immediate danger to an operator from an accidental activation of a gas ampoule outside of a sterilization liner bag.

 EOGas 4 Efficacy